Andrzej Kobylański

-Andrzej Kobylański ([ˈandʐɛj kɔbɨˈlaj̃skʲi]) born 31 July 1970 in Ostrowiec Świętokrzyski) is a Polish former professional footballer who played as a striker or midfielder.
-As of March 2012, Kobylański works as assistant manager for KS Cracovia.
+Andrzej Kobylański ([ˈandʐɛj kɔbɨˈlaj̃skʲi]) born 31 July 1970) is a Polish former professional footballer who played as a striker or midfielder.
+In 2012, he was the assistant manager for Cracovia, and held the role of sporting director for Korona Kielce from 2013 to mid-2014.

 Kobylański's father, Alfred Kobylański and his son, Martin Kobylański, have both been professional footballers.

 Career

 He represented his native country at the 1992 Summer Olympics in Barcelona.
 The Polish team won the silver medal.